 Mixed cropping at the Domaine

 True to the philosophy of biodynamics, Didier Montchovet adopted a mixed cropping model for the Domaine right from day one.
-Our plot of Montagne de Cras is a good example of this: its total surface area is 4 hectares, but only 3 of these are planted with vines, 1 hectare being saved for other functions:
+Our plot of Montagne de Cras is a good example of this: its total surface area is 4 hectares (9,88 acres), which is home to the vines but not only!
+It also contains:

 – Hedges and thickets with thick dry-stone walls, which are a perfect habitat for birds, lizards and fauna in general, as well as flora such as orchids, Mahaleb cherry trees, etc.